 The Health and Human Services Department located at Skokie Village Hall continues to accept sharps.

 By disposing of your unneeded or expired medications in this manner, you are helping protect the environment and helping prevent drug abuse.
 Never before has safe, secure and environmentally responsible disposal been so simple.

 Accepted items include prescription medications, controlled substances, all over-the-counter medications, medication samples, pet medications as well as vitamins and supplements.
-Ointments and salves are accepted, but no liquids (please take liquids to the Skokie Health Department.
+Ointments and salves are accepted, but no liquids.
+Liquid medications can be disposed of at local household hazardous waste sites or events.
 Please note that this program does not accept needles/sharps, syringes with needles, thermometers, IV bags, bloody or infectious waste, personal care products, empty containers and hydrogen peroxide.